kliu128/kliu.io/content/post/what-needs-to-work-zoom.md

 +++
-title = "What needs to work for your Zoom call to work?" date = 2020-09-15T23:05:48-04:00 description = "It's amazing how tall the tower of computer abstraction is.
+title = "What needs to work for your Zoom call to work?" date = 2020-09-15T23:05:48-04:00 summary =  "It's amazing how tall the tower of computer abstraction is.
 Let's explore a few of those layers here." draft = false toc = false categories = []